hasura/graphql-engine/docs/graphql/manual/schema/using-existing-database.rst

   For example, for the foreign-key ``article::author_id -> author::id``, the relationship names will be ``authorByAuthorId`` for ``article`` table and ``articlesByAuthorId`` for ``author`` table.

-  Note that, **this is just a random naming convention** chosen by Hasura to ensure generation of unique relationship names.
+  Note that, **this is just  an arbitrary naming convention** chosen by Hasura to ensure generation of unique relationship names.
 You can choose to rename your relationships to anything you wish.
 You can **change the relationship names** with a name of your choice as shown in :doc:`relationships/rename`.